 Bill has been a Chartered Member of the Landscape Institute since 1988 and has a broad range of experience within both public and private sector.
 Public sector work has included community landscapes, housing, and public open space design.
 Private sector work has been for clients from local and government authorities, to private developers and utilities; including housing, retail developments, transport planning, transmission line routeing, reclamation, and landscape and environmental assessment.
 Since 1983, he has worked for: Leeds City Council; Hull City Council; and as a landscape architect and then a partner of a regional landscape practice.
 His interest in Sustainable Drainage and Green Infrastructure stems from a desire to see Landscape Architects adopt a vital functional role, to compliment the profession's aesthetic tradition.

 Bill has served on the Landscape Institute Yorkshire+Humber Branch as both Chair and Branch Rep to the LI Advisory Council.
-Having completed a term as Chair of the LI Professional Review Group for Leeds Metropolitan University's accredited landscape courses, Bill now serves as vice-chair of the LI's Technical Committee and as the Committee's representative to Advisory Council.
-He is taking a leading role in the production of LI visualisation guidance, landscape-led planning policy and a matrix of Green Infrastructure benefits.
+Having completed a term as Chair of the LI Professional Review Group for Leeds Metropolitan University's accredited landscape courses, Bill now serves as vice-chair of the LI's Technical Committee.
+He took a leading role in the production of LI visualisation guidance and remains involved in its updates.

 Elizabeth Blackledge, BA(Hons) DipLA CMLI